 Everyone has their own way that they organize and set up their sewing room.
 Sometimes you do it the way your mom did or the way you think you are supposed to organize.
 I’ve found some sewing room hacks that make it cheaper to sew and organize in my sewing room.

 Some of these ideas might not help you because you think differently then me, but I hope one of these sewing room hacks will help the way you sew.
-Don’t miss the video at the end of the post of all these sewing hacks and don’t miss these 20 apparel sewing hacks!
+I love to decorate my sewing room with these sewing room decor ideas, and I also use all of these 20 apparel sewing hacks!

 There are affiliate links in this post.

 Corral your elastic with wonder clips.

 I use elastic a lot and save all the short bits to sew them together.
 I keep all my elastic in a bin in a drawer, but it’s always a big mess.
 I realized I could loop it up and clip it with a wonder clip* so it stays neat and tidy.